louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 __Economical__: Lastly economical factors such as the cash flow available to the organisation or their access to capital and financing will influence growth.

+####How does the __schumpeterian__ view of the entrepreneur differ with that of kirzner?
+(15 marks) (3 occurences)

+Schumpeter has 2 views of entrepreneurs: Those who are replicators of existing ideas and those who are innovators, for this question I will focus on the innovators.
+Schumpter percieved entrepreneurs to have a special set of characteristics that allowed them to be creative in coming up with new solutions, pushing boundaries and crashing into new markets and disrupting the zeitgeist.
+However on the otherhand this differs to Kirzners view.
+Kirzner believed that entrepreneurs were not special people and anyone could be an entrepreneur aslong as they spot opportunities in a market and work to exploit these.
+Kirzners view on entrepreneurs is a lot less elaborate than Schumpeters.

+####__Opportunity spotting__ and idea creation is an essential part of the __innovation process__.
+How do entrepreurs identify new product and or service opportunities (25 marks)

+The innovative process is:

+	Creating ideas -> Assessing and choosing the best ideas -> Implementation of the idea

+Entrepreneurs may find opportunities in 3 main areas, gaps in the market, technological innovations or by looking into the future.

+Market opportunities can be identified a number of different ways, the first and most obvious being by having a __keen entrepreneurial eye__ within the indutstry.
+Secondly, using __market intelligence__ tools can also __detect changes in customer demands__ by measuring and analysing figures regarding the size, shape and dynamics of the market.
+Entrepreneurs can also use the __schumpeter replicator theory__ of the entrepreneur to copy existing organisations in the instance of __southwest airlines__ being copied by Stelios, but given a USP such as reduced travel agents to provide a low cost airline that met market demands.

+Secondly, opportunities can be found in __technological innovations__.
+This can sometimes be known as __'blue skies research'__ which refers to the act of researching technologies that aren't immediately apparent.
+This however can be very risky and expensive for an entrepreneur.

+Lastly, opportunities can be found in the future space.
+Predicting future changes is based on trends or __PESTLE analysis__ that analyses political, environmental, social, technological and economic changes in the businesses domain.
+Working closely with univeristies conducting blue skies research can help organistaions to generate new innovative products to bring to market.